 4. Nature's Miracle Urine Destroyer Plus Foam Aerosol

-- Enzymatic formula: Continues working as long as mess is present
+- Enzymatic formula: Continues working on bio-based messes

-Compared to liquid sprays, this product prioritizes depth of cleaning in carpets.
+Compared to liquid sprays, this product prioritizes deep penetration and coverage.
 The tradeoff is that it may not be as convenient for quick spot cleaning on hard surfaces.

 - Effective on sticky residues